de-fellows/Why-SQL/README.md

         i.e SELECT * FROM table_name
     * WHERE - Used to find data based on conditional statements i.e WHERE value > 6
         i.e SELECT * FROM table_name WHERE id = 2
-    * INSERT - Adding rows to a table i.e INSERT INTO table-name (the values coresponding to each column)
+    * INSERT INTO - Adding rows to a table i.e INSERT INTO table-name (the values corresponding to each column)
     * UPDATE - Used to update an entry i.e UPDATE table-name SET column-name = value1 WHERE column-name = value2
     * DELETE - Used to delete an entry